bokkypoobah/FixedSupplyTokenFactory/README.md

 # BokkyPooBah's Fixed Supply Token 👊 Factory

-Use this factory to deploy your own vanilla fixed supply token token contract.
-This fixed supply token contract implements the [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) token standard interface.
-The ERC20 optional `symbol()`, `name()` and `decimals()` have been implemented in this token contract.

-Additionally, the `approveAndCall(...)` functionality is included so that the two operations of executing `tokenContract.approve(targetContract, tokens)` and `targetContract.doSomething(...)` (which will execute `tokenContract.transferFrom(user, targetContact, tokens)`) can be combined into a single `approveAndCall(...)` transaction.
-Please only use this functionality with trusted smart contracts!
+I have deploy many "vanilla" fixed supply token contracts in the past, on special request.
+This factory is a low fee vending machine to automate my fixed supply token contract deployment service.

+This factory allows anyone to deploy an [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) token contract in a few minutes.

+Call the factory `deployTokenContract(string symbol, string name, uint8 decimals, uint totalSupply)` function, sending the factory's `minimumFee` amount (or more) in ethers.
+The token contract will be deployed with the entire `totalSupply` assigned to the account executing the deployment transaction.

+Use the standard ERC20 `transfer(...)`, `approve(...)` and `transferFrom(...)` functions to transfer these tokens to other accounts.

+Note that `minimumFee` is set to 0.1 ethers (ETH) currently.

 <br />